COR Personal Training Philosophy

 • Decreased endurance

 • Much More!

-A no-show or late cancellation fee (less than 24 hours notice before the session) results in a 50% penalty of services rendered.
+A no-show or late cancellation fee (less than 24 hours notice before the session) results in a 100% penalty of service ($100 for physical therapy).

 - Arkady, 2x Olympic MedalistI'd like to thank COR helping me with a shoulder injury I was dealing with for 6 months and I was amazed how quickly my shoulder pain was going away.